Table of Contents

 php-5.4 foo.php # Executes as PHP 5.4 php-5.5 foo.php # Executes as PHP 5.5 php-5.6 foo.php # Executes as PHP 5.6 php-7.0 foo.php # Executes as PHP 7.0 php-7.1 foo.php # Executes as PHP 7.1 php-7.2 foo.php # Executes as PHP 7.2

-The PHP version for a domain group is set by the support team, you can review what version is in use by either,
+The PHP version for a domain group is set via the Stacks page on https://my.sonassi.com, you can review which version is in use by either,